UMG902/farmer-s-delight-26.1.2-attempt/README.md

+### Hello
-###connector kept me stuck at preparing for world gen so i made this
+connector with refabricated kept me stuck at preparing for world gen screen, so i made this

-this a port to 26.1.2 neoforge i have no plans of really maintaining this, or releasing it to modrinth and stuff, especially since i saw today that the fabic port fixed some crashes with connector {this might be useless now}, but i'll keep it here if anyone wants it, and just in case anything happens to my hard drive or something
+this a port to 26.1.2 neoforge, just import and build, that is it

+i have no plans of really maintaining this, or releasing it to modrinth and stuff, especially since i saw today that the fabic port fixed some crashes with connector {this might be useless now}, but i'll keep it here if anyone wants it, and just in case anything happens to my hard drive or something

 what is after this is the readme from the original mod so all these links are to the original mod, check it out